 Let me explain....

 What is it about their product , service and offer that compels people to say yes?
 Until they know this any landing page design initiatives are pointless.

 For instance, when we first launched, we thought people would like our service because its a cheaper way to get their grass cut.
 What we found through copy testing in different channels such as ad-words and FB is that the customers ability to get same day service is a much more effective and compelling subset of our value prop that drives more visitors and more conversions on our landing pages.

 Nailing your value prop first is crucial before you spend time and effort developing your landing pages for mobile traffic.

-In conclusion, a sales funnel is a logical chain of contacts with clients.
-On each stage it convinces them about the high quality of your product, the value it brings, and moves them to buy it.
+In conclusion, a sales funnel is a logical chain of client contacts.
+At each stage, it convinces them about the high quality of your product, and the value it brings, and moves them to buy it.

 Subscribe to our newsletter and access exclusive content and offers available only to MonsterPost subscribers.